 I’m always amazed to see just how many problems a slowdown in the output of the thyroid gland can cause: extreme fatigue, intolerance to cold, weight gain, dry skin, and dry hair, to name a few.
 Millions of Americans have an underactive thyroid, a condition known as hypothyroidism.
 That means this butterfly-shaped gland doesn’t produce enough thyroid hormone to regulate metabolism, causing many body functions to become sluggish.
-The resulting symptoms are no picnic, but they’re usually ones that can be controlled with a daily dose of synthetic thyroid hormone called levothyroxine (generic, Synthroid, Tirosint, others).
+The resulting symptoms are no picnic, but they’re usually ones that can be controlled with a daily dose of a thyroid medication, a synthetic thyroid hormone called levothyroxine (generic, Synthroid, Tirosint, others).

 Endocrinologist Dr. Jeffrey Garber, an associate professor of medicine at Harvard Medical School, agrees with the findings.
 He’s an internationally respected authority on thyroid disease, and author of The Harvard Medical School Guide to Overcoming Thyroid Problems.
 He says a number of factors may be contributing to the increase in treatment of mild hypothyroidism.
 “Greater patient and physician attention to thyroid status may be prompting more testing and leading to more diagnoses,” he says.
 Plus, he points out, the threshold of what’s considered a normal thyroid range was lowered in 2002, and that lower number is what labs use today when they look at thyroid hormones in the blood.